-Figure D.1-1: Measuring system set-up for maximum output power
+Figure D.1-1: Measuring system set-up for repeater output power and tansmit ON/OFF power

-Note 1: that a repeater is a bi-directional device.
+Note 1: The repeater is a bi-directional device.
 The signal generator may need protection.

 Note 2: UL/DL timing can be provided to the repeater.